Ahmad Shah Durrani: Fifth invasion of India (1759–1761)

 Following the battle, Ahmad Shah forded the Yamuna and united with the forces of Najib ud-Daula and other Rohilla leaders at Saharanpur.
 The combined armies marched toward Delhi, encamping at Luni, around 10 km from the Red Fort in Delhi on the other side of the Yamuna.
 Dattaji Scindia returned to Kunjpura following his defeat at Taraori, and prepared to defend Delhi from the Afghan army.
-He first sent Imad ul-Mulk to set up the defenses of the city.
+He first sent Imad ul-Mulk to set up the defences of the city.
 However, Imad ul-Mulk deserted the Marathas and fled to Suraj Mal.

 Dattaji then advanced to Sonipat, attempting to track Ahmad Shah's movements, which was made difficult as the Afghans kept their movements confidential by killing every Indian found outside their houses.
 Dattaji established camp at Barari on 4 January 1760.
 On 9 January, Najib ud-Daula began crossing the Yamuna with Ahmad Shah following him, leading to the battle of Barari Ghat.
 The Maratha forces opposed the advance of the Afghans across the river but were overpowered by musketeers, with much of the Maratha army only armed with spears and swords.
 Dattaji, attempting to enter the fray himself, was shot either in the eye, or the ribs, causing his death.
 Further Maratha reinforcements were useless against the Afghan musket fire, forcing the Marathas to withdraw from the field with a thousand dead, and the Afghans victorious.